noir-lang/noir/barretenberg/acir_tests/README.md

 You can then copy these inputs over to your working branch in Noir and regenerate the witness for `double_verify_proof`.
 You can then change the branch in `run_acir_tests.sh` to this Noir working branch as well and `double_verify_proof` should pass.

-The same process should then be repeated, but now `double_verify_proof` will be the circuit for which we will be generating recursive inputs using `gen_inner_proof_inputs.sh`.
+The same process should then be repeated, but now `double_verify_proof_recursive` will be the circuit for which we will be generating recursive inputs using `gen_inner_proof_inputs.sh`.
 The recursive artifacts should then supplied as inputs to `double_verify_nested_proof`.